inteli5/tictactoe/README.md

 # Tic Tac Toe with FastAPI and Reinforcement learning

-A project of the Tic Tac Toe game.
-Reinforcement learning based.
+A Reinforcement learning based Tic Tac Toe game.
 The code features accelerating learning by updating symmetrical state-action q-value.
-We also include a FastAPI web app.
+We also include a FastAPI web app for GUI.

 ## Installation